SirKettle/bank-csv-to-accounts/README.md

-# bank-csv-to-accounts
+# Will’s Accounting Utility

-Utility to convert dowloaded bank account csv files into excel format for accounting
+Converts csv files downloaded from Cater Allen bank to an Excel format ready to be dropped into accounts spreadsheet